Merry Christmas, from our Family at Shady Gardens |

 Privet, or Ligustrum, is a highly invasive species found growing all over the South.
 Once it moves into an area, privet is very difficult to eradicate.
 It seems this problem will never go away, since to my surprise it is still sold in big box garden centers and planted in enormous proportions by landscapers and home owners everywhere.
 It can be found in almost every landscape.
 Once one person plants it, it will eventually be all over the neighborhood, since birds eat the small dark berries (see photo shown below) and drop seeds anywhere they deposit their droppings.

-Privet Berries are eaten by birds, therefore privet seeds
+Privet Berries are eaten by birds, therefore privet seeds are deposited in bird droppings all over the neighborhood. |

 In my opinion, privet is not even pretty, and I don’t know why people plant it, unless it’s because it’s evergreen.
 Our property is surrounded by thickets full of privet which, since it is not our land, we can do nothing to eliminate.
 And believe me, when it blooms, it really wreaks havoc on my sinuses and I keep a migraine until the blooms fade, because I cannot escape the strong fragrance permeating our entire garden.